-If a tear was asymptomatic before, we may be able to get it back to that state.
-Tears typically don’t heal but they can go back to where they aren’t causing pain.
+If a rotator cuff tear was asymptomatic before, we might be able to get it back to that state.
+Tears typically don’t heal, but they can go back to where they aren’t causing pain.

 What is the treatment for a rotator cuff tear?

-Treatment of non-traumatic tears consists of rest, activity modification, ice and use of over the counter medications such as Tylenol and NSAIDs for pain.
+Treatment of a non-traumatic torn rotator cuff consists of rest, activity modification, ice and use of over-the-counter medications such as Tylenol and NSAIDs for pain.

 When do you need surgery?

-Surgery is required with traumatic tears, particularly in patients under the age of 65, who can’t elevate their arm over shoulder level or have difficulty rotating the arm are good candidates for acute surgical treatment.
+Surgery is required with a traumatic rotator cuff tear.
+Patients under the age of 65, who can’t elevate their arm over shoulder level or have difficulty rotating the arm, are often good candidates for acute surgical treatment.

 I recommend surgery for patients with non-traumatic tears who have failed conservative treatment and continue to have pain that affects their function and sleep.

 One of the biggest reasons I’ve found drives patients to consider surgery is an inability to sleep.
 Surgery to repair a rotator cuff tear is very successful, but it involves a long rehab process.

 Most of my patients are in a sling for six weeks.
 Return to more normal function takes closer to four to six months.